markhor10/content-ops-starter-markhor-web/content/pages/index.md

         type: Link
     media:
       url: >-
-        /images/DALL·E 2025-03-17 20.57.31 - A sleek and modern logo featuring a
+        /images/DALL·E 2025-03-17 20.55.54 - A modern and professional logo
-        stylized Markhor, the national animal of Pakistan, designed with a minimalistic and luxurious aesthetic.
-The logo .webp
+        featuring a stylized Markhor, the national animal of Pakistan, integrated with a sleek and elegant design.
+The logo sho.webp
       altText: Dope design preview
       type: ImageBlock
     badge: